Terms and Conditions of Business

 Terms of sale and delivery relating to Buschfeld Design GmbH, Cologne

-1. The general terms and conditions of business listed below (hereinafter Terms) apply exclusively.
-Other terms are only considered to be an integral part of the contract when the Manufacturer has expressly agreed to their validity in writing.
-In the course of transactions, the version of the terms and conditions of business prevailing on conclusion of the respective contract provide the basis for all future business.
+1. The following General Terms and Conditions (hereinafter referred to as „GTC“) apply exclusively.
+Other conditions only become part of the contract if the manufacturer has expressly agreed to their applicability in writing.
+In the case of ongoing business relationships, these GTC – in the version valid at the time of the contract conclusion – form the basis for all future transactions as well.

-1. Offers are subject to change without notice, unless otherwise agreed.
+1. Offers are always subject to change, unless otherwise agreed.

-2. Documents and data inherent to an offer, such as illustrations, drawings, weights and dimensions, are only approximately authoritative, unless expressly quoted as binding.
-Technical descriptions, explanations and specifications, as well as textual information describing how products work, do not constitute any legal warranties.
-Specific properties and qualities are only guaranteed when expressly confirmed in writing by the Manufacturer.
+2. The documents belonging to an offer, such as illustrations, drawings, weight and size specifications, are only approximately binding, unless they are expressly stated as binding.
+Technical descriptions, explanations of a technical nature, as well as technical specifications and functional descriptions do not constitute a warranty of quality.
+Characteristics are only considered guaranteed if they have been explicitly confirmed in writing by the manufacturer.

-4. The offer and any related documents may not be forwarded, published or copied, or used for any other than the agreed purpose without the permission of the supplier.
+4. The offer and all related documents may not be disclosed, published, or reproduced without the manufacturer’s approval, nor may they be used for any purpose other than the agreed-upon one.

 1. The confirmation of order contains the details of the scale of the delivery.

-2. The Manufacturer is entitled to send partial shipments to the customer, and invoice for those partial shipments accordingly.
+2. The manufacturer is entitled to make reasonable partial deliveries and to invoice such partial deliveries.

 IV.
 Prices